exercism/go/exercises/concept/cars-assemble/.docs/hints.md

 ## 2. Calculate the number of working cars produced per minute

 - Start by calculating the production of successful cars per hour.
 For this, you can use the `CalculateProductionRatePerHour` function you made from the previous step.
-- Knowing the production per hour of cars, you can get the production per minute by dividing the production per hour by 60 (the number of minutes in an hour)
+- Knowing the production per hour of cars, you can get the production per minute by dividing the production per hour by 60 (the number of minutes in an hour).
 - Remember to cast the result to an `int`.

 ## 3. Calculate the cost of production